Arc Flash FAQ’s

 The short-circuit study is based on a review of one-line drawings by a professional engineer.
-Maximum available fault current is calculated at each significant point in system.
+The maximum available fault current is calculated at each significant point in the system.
 Each interrupting protective device is then analyzed to determine whether it is appropriately designed and sized to interrupt the circuit in the event of a bolted type of short circuit.
-Next, the associated equipment must be reviewed to insure that the bus bar is adequately braced to handle the available fault current.
+Next, the associated equipment must be reviewed to ensure that the bus bar is adequately braced to handle the available fault current.
 Finally, the bolted fault currents are converted into arc fault currents for additional analysis.

-Most companies that complete an arc flash study / analysis also choose to get the short circuit study as well in order to take advantage of the information at a reduced cost compared to doing just an short circuit study.
+Most companies that complete an arc flash study/analysis also choose to get the short circuit study as well in order to take advantage of the information at a reduced cost compared to doing just a short circuit study.
 Future standards for conducting an arc flash will most likely include a short circuit study in order to help standardize the expected results of an arc flash program.

 WHAT IS A PROTECTIVE DEVICE COORDINATION STUDY / ANALYSIS AND MUST THIS BE PERFORMED IN CONJUNCTION WITH AN ARC FLASH STUDY ?